nextdns/nextdns/README.md

     	resolver for specific domains.
 The format of this parameter is [DOMAIN=]SERVER_ADDR[,SERVER_ADDR...].

-    	A SERVER_ADDR can ben either an IP for DNS53 (unencrypted UDP, TCP), or a https URL for a DNS over HTTPS server.
+    	A SERVER_ADDR can ben either an IP[:PORT] for DNS53 (unencrypted UDP, TCP), or a HTTPS URL for a DNS over HTTPS server.
 For DoH, a bootstrap IP can be specified as follow: https://dns.nextdns.io#45.90.28.0.
 Several servers can be specified, separated by comas to implement failover.
     	This parameter can be repeated.
 The first match wins.